 It is possible to estimate the impact of the external field effect on the distribution of GCs analytically.
 If the gravitational potential of the host remains spherical when it is changing, then there is no tidal torque acting on a GC moving on a circular orbit.
 The angular momentum of the GC is then conserved.
 The angular momentum of a GC orbiting the host galaxy well beyond the $a_0$ radius when the galaxy is far from the cluster, is $r_0\sqrt[4]{GMa_0}$.
 Once the GC and its host appear in a strong external field, compared to $a_0$, the gravitational field of the host becomes Newtonian and thus the angular momentum of a GC on a circular orbit becomes $r_1\sqrt{\frac{GM}{r_1}}$.
 From the conservation of angular momentum we get:

-Supposing Newtonian gravity, galaxies that enter galaxy clusters can reduce their gravitational fields by stripping of their dark matter halos in the consequence of tidal interactions with the other galaxies \citep{lee18,mitrasinovic22}.
+{If the Newtonian gravity is assumed,} galaxies that enter galaxy clusters can reduce their gravitational fields by stripping of their dark matter halos in the consequence of tidal interactions with the other galaxies \citep{lee18,mitrasinovic22}.
 This can mimic the external field effect to a certain degree.

 Even this mechanism of creating breaks in GCS density profiles through the reduction of the gravitational fields of galaxies is not perfect.
 The central galaxies of clusters, that spent their whole lives in the clusters, are not expected to reduce their gravitation fields.
 Yet NGC\,1399 shows a break in the GCs density profile.
 Moreover, given that the intensity of the external field or tidal stripping is probably different for every galaxy, it is not clear why the galaxies would end up with a relatively narrow range of the external slope of the GCSs, $b$.
 Finally, some of the galaxies investigated in BSR19 were isolated (e.g., NGC\,821 and NGC\,3115), and thus never had an opportunity to develop a break through the external field effect or the tidal stripping of their halo.